National Improvement Framework (NIF)

 We want to ensure children and young people develop a broad range of skills and capacities, whilst supporting them to thrive, regardless of their social circumstances or additional needs.

 This document serves as the single, definitive plan for securing educational improvement.
-It takes into account the information published in the National improvement framework 2017 evidence report.
+It takes into account the information on the national improvement framework evidence dashboard.

 Drivers of improvement